Our employee flu vaccination programs are a great way to ensure that your team are fit and healthy all year round

-Flu Vaccines cause antibodies to develop in the body about two weeks after vaccination.
-These antibodies provide protection against infection with the viruses that are in the vaccine.
+Flu Vaccines stimulate your body to produce its own antibodies to the flu virus.
+This takes approximately two weeks after vaccination.
 The seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.

 What are the benefits of flu vaccinations?

-There are lots of reasons to get a flu vaccine each year.
+There are many reasons to get a flu vaccine each year.
 Flu vaccination can keep you from getting sick from flu.
 Protecting yourself from flu also protects the people around you who are more vulnerable to serious flu illness.
 Flu vaccination can help protect people who are at greater risk of getting seriously ill from flu, like older adults, people with chronic health conditions and young children (especially infants younger than 6 months old who are too young to get vaccinated).
 Flu vaccination also may make your illness milder if you do get sick.
-Flu vaccination can reduce the risk of more serious flu outcomes, like hospitalizations and deaths.
+Flu vaccination can reduce the risk of more serious flu outcomes, particularly, hospitalisations and death.

 Is it safe for me to get the flu shot if I am pregnant?